Polynomial size linear programs for problems in P: Connections to non-negative rank

-\begin{theorem} For any language $L$ if membership testing in $L$ belongs to the class {\bf{P/poly}}, then $M(L(n))$ has non-negative rank polynomial in $n$.
-Moreover if the succinct non-negative rank of $M(L(n))$ is polynomial in $n$, then membership testing in $L$ belongs to the class {\bf P/poly}.
+\begin{theorem} Let $L$ be a language over the 0/1 alphabet and let $n$ be any positive integer. \\ (a) If $L$ belongs to the class $\Ppoly$ then there is a constant $0 < d < 1/2$ and slack matrix $M(n,d)$ such that both the the size of $d$ and the non-negative rank of $M(n,d)$ are polynomial in $n$. \\ (b) If there is a constant $0< d <1/2$ and slack matrix $M(n,d)$ such that both the size of $d$ and the {\em succinct} non-negative rank of $M(n,d)$ are polynomial in $n$ then $L$ belongs to the class $\Ppoly$.